 Vegan House tents are prepared for all weather conditions.
 You can go there both in winter and summer because there is a heating and cooling system.
-However, in my opinion the best time to visit Vegan House is late spring or early fall.
+However, in my opinion, the best time to visit Vegan House is late spring or early fall.
 Why?
 This is the time when the weather is perfect for glamping.

 Rainy days in October

-When planning a weekend at Vegan House in mid-October, we were hoping for a beautiful Polish autumn but instead experienced the beginning of winter with a lot of rain and temperature close to 0 °C. Of course, the weather doesn’t really matter when you have your family around you.
+When planning a weekend at Vegan House in mid-October, we were hoping for beautiful Polish autumn but instead experienced the beginning of winter with a lot of rain and temperature close to 0 °C. Of course, the weather doesn’t really matter when you have your family around you.
 Nevertheless, the rain made the stay definitely less comfortable.

-The whole area was very wet and in order to go from the parking lot to the tents you had to walk about 200 meters along a muddy path leading between the bushes.
-It was not only uncomfortable, but also a bit dangerous, especially at night, when you had to hold a torch in one hand.
+The whole area was very wet and in order to go from the parking lot to the tents, you had to walk about 200 meters along a muddy path leading between the bushes.
+It was not only uncomfortable but also a bit dangerous, especially at night, when you had to hold a torch in one hand.

 Of course, the mud from the shoes was carried straight into the tent.
 Unfortunately, there was no mop, so the floor was getting dirty very quickly.

-During our stay at Vegan House, the temperature at night dropped to 2 °C. It was very cold in the tent and even the air conditioning with an heating option set to maximum wasn’t enough to warm up the tent inside.
+During our stay at Vegan House, the temperature at night dropped to 2 °C. It was very cold in the tent and even the air conditioning with a heating option set to maximum wasn’t enough to warm up the tent inside.

 We decided to lit the fireplace but then the tent filled up with smoke.
 It was also not the most convenient solution, because we had to add wood from time to time to keep the temperature high enough – which means walking the muddy path at night several times.
-Apparently, in winter guests get some additional heating devices, but unfortunately I still cannot imagine spending a night in these tents at minus temperatures.
+Apparently, in winter guests get some additional heating devices, but unfortunately, I still cannot imagine spending a night in these tents at minus temperatures.

 I think a similar problem may occur in the summer.
 The tents are transparent, so they probably heat up incredibly during a sunny summer day.